She said, "Don't make others suffer for your personal hatred.": Production

-Gualtiero Cannarsi, editor of the first Italian adaptation of the series, noted how the opening scene of Misato's flashback is almost entirely drawn with a sepia effect, except for the red elements; this choice emphasises the blood, accentuating the drama of the scene.
-For the scene set in Antarctica, in which a red sea full of salt columns is framed, the authors took up an idea already presented in the last episode of the series Nadia: The Secret of Blue Water, in which the series' main antagonist, Gargoyle, is turned into a salt statue.
-According to the character designer of the series, Yoshiyuki Sadamoto, the post-apocalyptic scenario and the use of the Dead Sea scrolls in Neon Genesis Evangelion are also a "side effect" of Nadia.
+For the scene with Gendo and Fuyutsuki in Antarctica, in which a red sea full of salt columns is framed, the authors took up an idea already presented in the last episode of the series Nadia: The Secret of Blue Water, in which the series' main antagonist, Gargoyle, is turned into salt.
+According to the character designer of the series, Yoshiyuki Sadamoto, the post-apocalyptic scenario and the use of the Dead Sea Scrolls in Neon Genesis Evangelion are also a "side effect" of Nadia.
 The original scenario of the series also did not involve an explosion at the south pole, but a "Dead Sea evaporation accident".
 Even Misato's motto uttered during the operation against Sahaquiel, "The value of a miracle only becomes real when it has happened", echoes similar phrases and themes presented in previous Gainax works, such as Nadia and Gunbuster.
-Before the fight Rei also says that he does not eat meat; for the characterisation of the character Anno took inspiration from his personal experience as a long-time vegetarian and from Nadia Arwol, the protagonist of The Secret of Blue Water.
+Before the fight Rei also says that she does not eat meat and orders a meat-free ramen; for Rei's characterisation Anno took inspiration from his personal experience as a long-time vegetarian, similarly to what he had already done with Nadia Arwol, the protagonist of The Secret of Blue Water.